doxxing AI & Automation

 Doxxing has been used to target journalists, activists, politicians, and others who hold controversial views or are engaged in high-profile activities.
 Individuals participating in online communities or forums, particularly those dedicated to sensitive topics such as politics, race, and gender, have been harassed and silenced by the practice of doxxing.

-The consequences of doxxing can be severe and long-lasting.
-They can include physical harm, identity theft, privacy loss, and reputation damage.
 Some countries have laws that criminalize doxxing, but enforcement is often difficult.
-Those responsible for the act may use fake identities, hide behind anonymous online accounts, or locate in another country.
+Those responsible for the act may use fake identities, hide behind anonymous online accounts, or be located in a different country.

 Doxxing etymology

 The word “doxxing” is derived from “dropping dox,” which refers to publicly revealing or publishing private information about an individual intending to harass or intimidate them.
-People believe that the word “dox” is an abbreviation of “documents” or “docs,” which refers to personal information such as addresses, phone numbers, and other identifying details.
+The word “dox” is an abbreviation of “documents” or “docs,” which refers to personal information such as addresses, phone numbers, and other identifying documentation.

 Is doxxing illegal?